tencent-quantum-lab/tensorcircuit/README.md

 <p align="center"> English | <a href="README_cn.md"> 简体中文 </a></p>

-TensorCircuit is the next generation of quantum circuit simulator with support for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism.
+TensorCircuit is the next generation of quantum circuit simulators with support for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism.

-TensorCircuit is built on top of modern machine learning frameworks, and is machine learning backend agnostic.
+TensorCircuit is built on top of modern machine learning frameworks and is machine learning backend agnostic.
 It is specifically suitable for highly efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms.

 ## Getting Started

-Please begin with [Quick Start](/docs/source/quickstart.rst) and [Jupyter Tutorials](/docs/source/tutorials).
+Please begin with [QuickStart](/docs/source/quickstart.rst) and [Jupyter Tutorials](/docs/source/tutorials).

-For more information and introductions, please refer to helpful [example scripts](/examples) and [full documentations](/docs/source).
+For more information and introductions, please refer to helpful [example scripts](/examples) and [full documentation](/docs/source).
 API docstrings and test cases in [tests](/tests) are also informative.

 The following are some minimal demos.